 As the town continued to expand, it merged with Southport in 1949 to become the South Coast Shire, and was later absorbed into Gold Coast City as its southernmost suburb.
 Coolangatta connected with destinations across the country with the opening of the airport in 1936, which has undergone extensive upgrades and expansions ever since, operating its first international flights in 1990.
 Coolangatta today

 In the early 2000s, a major new initiative began to promote Coolangatta as a luxury travel destination.
-A number of five-star hotels and resorts opened on Marine Parade and other desirable locations, alongside trendy cafes and restaurants
+A number of hotels and resorts opened on Marine Parade and other desirable locations, alongside trendy cafes and restaurants

 centres catering to upscale shoppers with designer brands.